Monsanto: Improper accounting for incentive rebates

-Accusations of ghostwriting
+Ghostwriting

-In 2000, three scientists not working at Monsanto published an evaluation of the safety in humans of glyphosate and Roundup, concluding that it posed no health risks.
+In 2000 three scientists, who were not Monsanto employees, published a review evaluating the safety in humans of glyphosate and Roundup, concluding that it posed no health risks.
 Monsanto internal emails made public in August 2017 during the Johnson v.
 Monsanto Co. litigation revealed Monsanto personnel referring to undisclosed ghostwriting of that and subsequent papers.
 A Monsanto spokesperson responded to the email release that Monsanto had provided only non-substantive cosmetic copyediting that did not alter the studies' conclusions.
-The university of the lead author of the 2000 paper made a determination that there was "no evidence" of ghostwriting.
+The paper, in Regulatory Toxicology and Pharmacology, was retracted on November 28, 2025 by the editor-in-chief, citing "lack of authorial independence", "misrepresentation of contributions", "questions of financial compensation", and a variety of concerns over whether the conclusions presented were adequately supported by the scientific data.
+The retraction decision was prompted by a letter to the journal from researchers Alexander Kaurov and Naomi Oreskes, telling of their research into how the paper and the resulting controversy had influenced discourse about the trustworthiness of scientific reporting.

 A review of glyphosate's carcinogenic potential by four independent expert panels, disputing the conclusions of the IARC assessment and finding that glyphosate was unlikely to cause cancer, was published in 2016.
 That paper was co-written by panels of academic authors, some of whom were recruited by a Canadian company hired by Monsanto.
 In 2018, the editor-in-chief and publisher of Critical Reviews in Toxicology, where that paper had appeared, published two expressions of concern about that paper, as well as about four related papers that had also been published in that journal in 2016.
 According to the journal: